-Our Comment: (1) In the ACORN suit discussed in Section II.H.1., the District Court declared the pre-2008 version of §153.22 invalid.
-The Commissions' 2008 revision removed the portions of §153.22 considered invalid by the Court.
+Qur Comment: (1) In the ACORN case summarized in Section II.H., the District Court declared the pre-2008 version of §153.22 invalid.
+The 2008 revision removed the portions of §153.22 considered invalid by the District Court.
+The appellate court stated that this revised version is consistent with the 2007 amended section 50(a)(6)(Q)(v), which rendered moot ACORN's challenge.
+As a result, the appellate court reversed the trial court's judgment invalidating §153.22.
 (2) Under revised §153.22, lenders have the added burden of providing at closing a copy of the final loan application and a copy of the loan documents only after they are signed.
 (3) Lenders will no longer be required to provide the borrowers a copy of post-closing documents.
 (3) Married owners are only entitled to one copy of the executed closing documents.